rails/activerecord-session_store/CONTRIBUTING.md

 #### Make a Pull Request

+Go to your fork at
+`https://github.com/[your github username]/activerecord-session_store` and
-Go to https://github.com/contributor/activerecord-session_store and select your feature branch.
+select your feature branch.
 Click the 'Pull Request' button and fill out the form.
 Pull requests are usually reviewed within a few days.

 #### Rebase